-Pope McGlamry and the McLaughlin Law Firm represent plaintiffs in the PROFEMUR Hip Implant Products Liability Multi-District Litigation (MDL No. 2949) pending in the Eastern District of Arkansas.
-Pope McGlamry and the McLaughlin Law Firm successfully petitioned the Judicial Panel on Multidistrict Litigation for the coordinated proceeding involving dozens of lawsuits alleging that MicroPort Orthopedics Inc. and Wright Medical Technology, Inc. sold defective hip implants.
-The Device Recall of PROFEMUR Necks is consistent with the allegations made against Wright and MicroPort.
+Pope McGlamry and the McLaughlin Law Firm represent plaintiffs in the Profemur Hip Implant Products Liability Multidistrict Litigation (MDL No. 2949) pending in the Eastern District of Arkansas.
+These firms successfully petitioned the Judicial Panel on Multidistrict Litigation for the coordinated proceeding involving dozens of lawsuits alleging that MicroPort Orthopedics Inc. and Wright Medical Technology, Inc. sold defective hip implants, allegations that are consistent with those of the Profemur Necks device recall.
 The JPML assigned the MDL to U.S. District Judge Kristine G. Baker.

-“Pope McGlamry and the McLaughlin Law Firm pursued claims against Wright Medical Technology, Inc. and MicroPort related to the catastrophic failure of their modular stem hip implants for years.
-We are pleased to learn that MicroPort has finally recalled additional components of their dangerous Profemur hip implant device.
-Now countless other families will not be victims of the defective Profemur hip implant,” says MJ Blakely.
+“Pope McGlamry and the McLaughlin Law Firm pursued claims against Wright Medical Technology, Inc. and MicroPort related to the catastrophic failure of their modular stem hip implants for years," added MJ Blakely, also of Pope McGlamry.
+"We are pleased to learn that MicroPort has finally recalled additional components of their dangerous Profemur hip implant device.
+Now countless other families will not be victims of the defective Profemur hip implant."

-“I’ve represented about 100 clients over the past 10 years who suffered a titanium Profemur neck fracture.
-Unfortunately, hundreds of thousands of these Profemur modular necks remain implanted.
-Fractures continue to occur,” stated George McLaughlin.
+“I’ve represented about 100 clients over the past 10 years who suffered a titanium Profemur neck fracture," said George McLaughlin of McLaughlin Law Firm.
+"Unfortunately, hundreds of thousands of these Profemur modular necks remain implanted.
+Fractures continue to occur."